craigpeacock/Zephyr_WiFi/README.md

 [00:00:00.600,830] <err> wpa_supp: z_wpas_get_handle_by_ifname: Unable to get wpa_s handle for wlan0
 ```

-Examing nRF7002 code from Nordic, it appears they have put a 1 second day in after registering the callbacks, and before calling wifi_connect().
+Examining nRF7002 code from Nordic, it appears they have put a 1 second day in after registering the callbacks, and before calling wifi_connect().
 This was not required in SDK 2.2.0

 To prevent the following build error
 ```